Anastasia Elise

 Preemies: The Essential Guide for Parents of Premature Babies

 This is the book every parent of a preemie should own and refer to.
 It's the most comprehensive and down to earth guide available...There's a reason The March of Dimes recommends it to parents!
+Now in it's second edition.

 The Premature Baby Book